 It’s important to remember that crafts are supposed to be relaxing, so it’s essential that you feel comfortable.
 Many people can find knitting and crochet painful on their wrists or hands, and this can be compounded with knitting by the fact that you need to hold two needles.
 This can be particularly painful if you suffer from arthritis or RSI.
 It’s not really as simple as saying one craft is better than the other, but many people who find knitting painful often find that crochet doesn’t give them quite so many problems (almost certainly due to the looser nature of crochet).

 The way that knitted fabric is created gives it advantages in terms of its elasticity and drape, but also makes it more difficult to fix mistakes as you go.
 You need to keep track of all the stitches on your needle, so it’s important to count them regularly, and if you do find you’ve made a mistake then ripping back and reknitting can be fiddly and time-consuming.
-Picking up a dropped stitch on the same row or a few rows below is easy when you know how, but can be daunting for a beginner.
+Picking up a dropped stitch on the same row or a few rows below is easy when you know how (see our knitting for beginners guide for how it’s done), but can be daunting for a beginner.
 As a result, some knitters use a lifeline (a length of yarn threaded through all the stitches in a row) to give them an easy place to rip back to if needed.

 Knitted fabrics, unlike crochet ones, can be made by machine.
 This not only makes industrial mass-production possible, but also adds another dimension to the hobby at home.
 From basic knitting boards and looms to professional-quality machines, these tools enable you to design and create your own projects in a fraction of the time it would take by hand – and they’re fun to use too!